Pandinosaurus/mstrimas.github.io/_source/2016-02-26-rstudio-cloud-1.rmd

 # Create IAM user

-The Identity & Access Management (IAM) service is used to manage users within an AWS account.
+The Identity and Access Management (IAM) service is used to manage users within an AWS account.
 Different permissions can be granted to different users for different resources.
 You can log on to AWS using the email address and password you provided when you signed up, which will give you full root access to your account; however, for security reasons, Amazon suggests creating a user with admin privileges and logging in as this user rather than with the root user credentials.
-Let's do this now.

 ## Create user